 "Are we moving into a political landscape where we no longer have 'ends-justify-the-means', goal-orientated, future-based campaigns, but rather some kind of a presentist, process-orientated, consensus-building politic; more embodied by something like Occupy than it is by a two-party ideological debate?"

-This was asked in 2013, and has turned out not to be true.
-Yet.
-It is still a powerful question, the answer to which depends on whether you think the current political climate is a trend, or a temporary reaction against the trend.
+This was asked in 2013, and so far it has not come to pass.
+Yet, it is still a powerful question, and whether it still might depends on if the current political climate is a trend, or a temporary reaction against a longer-term trend towards more diverse and flexible kinds of collaboration.

 "Finally, are the folks who should be helping us think about this instead just taking a very 20th Century, almost Biblical, template and superimposing it on this presentist world we're living in?
 In other words, are they so intolerant of a world that doesn't have a defined conclusion; which doesn't have a goal; in which we're not leading towards some climax, that they overlay this bizarre notion of a singularity?"

-Rushkoff went on to extend these ideas in Team Human, which is another fantastic read for any budding media theorist.
+Rushkoff went on to extend these ideas in his 2019 book, Team Human, which is another fantastic read for any budding media theorist.
 His voice is a critical counterpoint to Silicon Valley singularity worship.

-This is a spiritual statement, and it may seem that the ultimate end of both Rushkoff's work and The Age of Spiritual Machines and all the 'bizarre singularity stuff' is one and the same.
-However, there is a critical difference: Rushkoff is saying we, us messy human beings, have to find our own way into the genuine present.
+This is a spiritual statement: “be in the genuine present”.
+By declaring himself with Lanier, Rushkoff is declaring himself against work like Ray Kurzweil’s The Age of Spiritual Machines, which Rushkoff describes later as “bizarre singularity stuff”.
+It may seem to be a semantic difference: what, after all, is the difference between being in the “genuine present” and experiencing “singularity”?
+However, there are critical differences: Rushkoff is saying we, us messy human beings, have to find our own way into the genuine present.
 Kurzweil is saying that the machines will do it for us.
 Perhaps the truth is somewhere in the middle?

 Prompt: What is the best way to navigate present shock and a world without a defined conclusion or singular goal?